 Sous vide can greatly improve the healthiness of foods that we would otherwise consider bad for us, by changing the way we cook.

-There are several reasons why sous vide is a healthy cooking method.
+There are several reasons why sous vide food is a healthy option.
 I discuss the range of health benefits in more detail below.

 - Related Article: What is Sous Vide Cooking?

 What are the Health Benefits of Sous Vide?